-With experts expecting global cybersecurity losses to exceed $6 trillion annually by the end of 2021, it’s no wonder why this field is increasingly lucrative for those who stay relevant.
+Global cybersecurity losses were predicted to have exceed $6 trillion at the end of 2021 - it’s no wonder why this field is increasingly lucrative for those who stay relevant.

 From cloud-based services to new IoT devices, the technology world is rapidly changing - causing businesses and individuals to change the way they handle cybersecurity.